Tools

 Django Commons is one of my favorite features of the framework.
 As such, we’ve tailored commands for easier use.

-will be of particular interest.
+The entire solution is written asynchronously, so the async_command will be of particular interest.
 It allows you to run any part of the system as a separate process.
 For example, you can create a dedicated container to execute background tasks.
-A great example of its implementation is buildapp
+A great example of its implementation is buildapp in the _initializer application.

 Models

 Models include Django ORM structures used throughout the application.
-Every model in the app should inherit from the Base
+Every model in the app should inherit from the Base class.

 Other models have been created to simplify work: